 In some cases, the effect of traffic is considered, and multiple vehicle models are employed in the analysis.
 The traffic parameters (e.g. weights, spacing, speed, etc.) can be obtained directly from weigh-in-motion (WIM) data but are often generated using statistical methods, whereby the distributions of traffic parameters are derived from WIM data or from traffic flow simulations.
 The traffic model is then formed using Monte Carlo methods.
 (Caprani 2012; Zhang, Vrouwenvelder, and Wardenier 2001)

 The interface between the traffic/vehicles and structure is the road surface.
 The motion of the vehicle tires over the bridge is dictated by the geometry of that surface (i.e. road profile).
-Therefore, it is important that it be included any modeling efforts.
+Therefore, it is important that it be included in any modeling effort.
 The profile can be specified in 1D (i.e. an elevation dimension specified for every unit length of the bridge) or 2D, whereby the profile is provided for multiple wheel lines (Liu, Huang, and Wang 2002).
 The road profile can be generated from field measurements of an actual roadway, or computer generated.
 For the latter case, the profile is often generated with the Power Spectral Density (PSD) function (Honda, Kajikawa, and Kobori, n.d.).
-Standards have been developed for the function parameters based on road roughness categories, and while the profiles generated using these standards are useful, they are no substitute for in-situ measurements when the behavior of a specific vehicle and structure is being investigated (Loprencipe and Zoccali 2017).
+Standards have been developed for the function parameters based on road roughness categories, and while the profiles generated using these standards are useful, Loprencipe and Zoccali 2017 argue they are no substitute for in-situ measurements when the behavior of a specific vehicle and structure is being investigated.

 There are different methods of solving the vehicle-bridge system, depending partially on the modeling methods employed.
 For simpler models, the equations of motion of both the vehicle and bridge can be explicitly derived.
 Their interaction can then be solved by coupling the equations or by using an iterative approach.
 For the coupled method, the equations of motion of the two systems are assembled into single mass, damping, and stiffness matrices (Kim, Kawatani, and Kim 2005).
 Alternatively, for the iterative approach, the bridge and vehicle equations of motion are solved separately, and the force and displacement results of each used in the solution of the other (Wang and Huang 1992).
 The process is therefore repeated until convergence is achieved.
-Modal superposition can be used in the iterative approach and is also used in many commercial available FE software packages to drastically reduce the computational burden of solving the bridge response compared to time-step solutions (Au, Cheng, and Cheung 2001b; Y. B. Yang and Lin 2005).
+Modal superposition can be used in the iterative approach and is also used in many commercially available FE software packages to drastically reduce the computational burden of solving the bridge response compared to time-step solutions (Au, Cheng, and Cheung 2001b; Y. B. Yang and Lin 2005).

 Influential Parameters for Dynamic Amplification